amaurial/mergCanBus/README.md

-mergCanBus
+MergCBus
 ==========

-Merg CANBUS implementation for Arduino
+MergCBUS implementation for Arduino